SEI-R-2-22/u4_lesson_django_REST_API/README.md

 app if needed, and modularity makes this possible.

 Next, Let's write our urls for our app in another file in the `tunr` directory.
-Create a file called called `urls.py` and paste the following code block into it.
+Create a file called called `urls.py` and write the following code block into it.

 ```python